 - Creating a clear plan for long-term stability for a disabled dependent during special needs planning

-Benefits of Trust-based Estate Planning
+Trust-based Estate Planning has many benefits

 When you have entered into an agreement for trust administration, you can rest assured that your assets will be managed to your specifications.
 Trust-based estate planning takes the guesswork out of what will happen upon your incapacitation or death, giving you peace of mind and clarity.
 Through a carefully managed trust, your assets can even grow, giving your beneficiaries an increased benefit in the future.